Asare12/DevEnvironment/README.md

 - `vagrant up` Launches the VM
 - `vagrant status` Views status of the VM
 - `vagrant ssh` SSH's into the VM
-- `vagrant destroy` stops the VM and destroys config
+- `vagrant destroy` Stops the VM and destroys config
 - `vagrant suspend` stops the VM but keeps config
 - `exit` Exits the VM
 ## VM Commands